Management of Ruptured Ovarian Cyst

 In rare cases, a ruptured ovarian cyst is caused by cancer.
 This will need careful

-follow-up treatment from a doctor who specializes in cancer care.
-You may need surgery
+follow-up treatment from a healthcare provider who specializes in cancer care.
+You

 Some women have more than one ovarian cyst.
 You can work with your healthcare provider

 to plan treatment for multiple cysts.
 A cyst that has not ruptured may need to be

 watched over time.
 In other cases, you may need surgical removal of the cyst.
 Your